ouafcode/alx-higher_level_programming/0x00-python-hello_world/README.md

 - Task5 : Complete the source code in order to print the float stored in the variable number with a precision of 2 digits.

+- Task6 : Complete this source code in order to print 3 times a string stored in the variable str, followed by its first 9 characters.

+- Task7 : Complete this source code to print Welcome to Holberton School!